101 Visa – Permanent Child Visa

 - The child can travel to and from Australia as many times as they want for 5 years from the date of visa grant.

-The child visa is valid for 5 years and you should extend this visa trough applying for a Resident Return Visa (RRV) before the visa will expire, in order the child to be able to live in Australia as a permanent resident.
+The child visa is valid for 5 years and you should extend this visa through applying for a Resident Return Visa (RRV) before the visa’s travel facility expires, in order for the child to be able to live in Australia as a permanent resident.

 ONE derland Consulting managing director and also registered migration agent, Indah Melindasari, B.Com (MARN 0961 448) is here to answer your questions!